jmacaldo/corcoran/README.md

-## Coding Challenge for the Concoran Group :rocket:
+## Coding Challenge for the Corcoran Group :rocket:

 This is a simple demonstration of creating a restful API, consuming the data, and displaying the data on the DOM.
 This app is built on the React-Redux framework.
 The API's data resides in a PostgreSQL database that's hosted on Heroku.
 Data Sort functionality is achieved with  Sequelize's `[[order: "title", "ASC"]]` query parameter.